A convex ear decomposition of the augmented Bergman complex of a matroid: Introduction

 \section{Introduction}

 Two well-studied objects that one may associate to a matroid $\M$ are the \emph{independence complex}, denoted by $\I_{\M}$, and the \emph{Bergman complex}, denoted by $\uDelta_{\M}$.
 Recently, these simplicial complexes have received considerable attention.
 Despite their simple definitions, several questions about their face enumeration have turned out to be very challenging.
 As a notable example, the recent breakthroughs by Br\"and\'en and Huh \cite{BH20} and by Anari, Liu, Oveis-Gharan and Vinzant \cite{ALOV24} proved a long-standing conjecture by Mason, claiming that the entries of the $f$-vector of $\I_{\M}$ form an \emph{ultra log-concave} sequence.
-Moreover, the $h$-polynomial of the Bergman complex $\uDelta_{\M}$ was conjectured to be real-rooted (therefore, also ultra log-concave) in recent work of the first named author and Kalampogia-Evangelinou~\cite{AK23}, where the conjecture was verified in interesting special cases.
+Moreover, the $h$-polynomial of the Bergman complex $\uDelta_{\M}$ was conjectured to be real-rooted (therefore, also ultra log-concave) in recent work of the first named author and Kalampogia-Evangelinou~\cite{AK23}.
+The conjecture was verified there in interesting special cases, such as partition lattices and their standard type B analogues (also known as braid matroids of types A and B, respectively) and subspace lattices.

 In the \emph{singular} Hodge theory of matroids, developed by Braden, Huh, Matherne, Proudfoot and Wang \cite{BHMPW1,BHMPW2}, an instrumental role is played by a third simplicial complex, called the \emph{augmented Bergman complex}.
 This simplicial complex `interpolates' between $\I_{\M}$ and $\uDelta_{\M}$ and contains both as subcomplexes.
 The focus of this paper is its face enumeration.